Vyral/base-template/_posts/2019-09-16-should-you-buy-or-build-your-next-home.md

 ---
 layout: post
-title: Should You Buy or Build Your Next Home
+title: Should You Buy or Build Your Next Home?
 date: 2019-09-16 20:48:00
 tags:
   - Home Buyer Tips